Santa Croce, Florence: Building

 The basilica is the largest Franciscan church in the world.
 Its most notable features are its sixteen chapels, many of them decorated with frescoes by Giotto and his pupils, (Note: A 20th-century restoration by Leonetto Tintori revealed that the Peruzzi Chapel scenes were painted in tempera on dry plaster rather than true fresco.) and its tombs and cenotaphs.
 Legend says that Santa Croce was founded by St Francis himself.
-The construction of the current church, to replace an older building, was begun on 12 May 1294, possibly by Arnolfo di Cambio, and paid for by some of the city's wealthiest families.
+The construction of the current church, which replaced an older building, was begun on 12 May 1294, possibly by Arnolfo di Cambio, and paid for by some of the city's wealthiest families.
 It was consecrated in 1442 by Pope Eugene IV.
 The building's design reflects the austere approach of the Franciscans.
 The floorplan is an Egyptian or Tau cross (a symbol of St Francis), 115 metres in length with a nave and two aisles separated by lines of octagonal columns.
-To the south of the church was a convent, some of whose buildings remain.
+To the south of the church was a convent, some buildings of which remain.

 The Primo Chiostro, the main cloister, houses the Cappella dei Pazzi, built as the chapter house, completed in the 1470s.
 Filippo Brunelleschi (who had designed and executed the dome of the Duomo) was involved in its design which has remained rigorously simple and unadorned.

 In 1560, the choir screen was removed as part of changes arising from the Counter-Reformation and the interior of this area was rebuilt by Giorgio Vasari.
 As a result, there was damage to the church's decoration and most of the altars previously located on the screen were lost.
 The Bardi Chapel which contained a cycle of frescoes of the life of St Francis was plastered over, at the behest of Cosimo I, and Vasari placed some new altars against the walls, causing considerable damage to the frescoes.